Mnemba Island

 Mnemba Island is a popular scuba diving site, with a wide variety of corals and associated species, as well as occasional sightings of larger species such as turtles and dolphins.
 Calm conditions are most frequent in November and March, with maximum visibility.
-The island itself is privately owned and can be visited only as a guest at a price of US$1155 to US$1600 per person per night (2015 rates).
 As Mnemba is a private island, non-guests are not permitted to land on the island.
-The island has a 200-meter exclusion zone around the island within which non-guests are not permitted.
+The island has a 500-meter exclusion zone around the island within which non-guests are not permitted.

 Mnemba Island is a 90-minute drive from Stone Town across the main Zanzibar Island, before a twenty-minute boat crossing.

 The marine reserve comprises four distinct habitats which are home to a diverse array of Indian Ocean wildlife: